DangTranQL/cps_project/README.md

 New terminal: `rosrun QR_Dist_Camera JoyComOdom.py` after running `catkin_make` in ~/CPS_ws

 Operater the Rosmaster X3 using the controller, and press A to record the current position and orientation.
+The data will be saved to  ~/QR_Dist_Camera/src.